 On return of the diary sheets, the council officers can assess if further action is necessary.
 It may be that the dog warden's early intervention has resolved the problem, or it may be that further investigations and monitoring are required to assess the potential for more formal action.

 To report a noise complaint, please use one of the following methods:

-Please read our dog barking leaflet for more information and advice on stopping dog barking.
+Please read our dog barking leaflet (PDF) for more information and advice on stopping dog barking.